utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ## Managing team members

-You can invite collaborators, remove existing users, and update user permissions at any time directly in Postman.
+You can invite collaborators, remove existing team members, and update user permissions at any time directly in Postman.

 ### Inviting users